Multiple Facts and Shared Dimensions

 For example, a user

-entity might appear in different facts:
+entity might appear in different facts describing things the user has done:

 logins